About

 Five fun facts about me (and a bonus one):

-1. I gave birth to my first two children at home with no pain relief (and my third in hospital with no pain relief – much prefer a homebirth!).
+1. I gave birth to my first two children at home with no pain relief, my third in hospital with no pain relief (much prefer a homebirth) and my fourth and fifth were water births in a birthing centre – these were the best.
 I’m not really sure why, but I’m glad I did (and was lucky enough to be able to).

 2. I am fluent in French.